exponea/exponea-android-sdk/Documentation/TRACK.md

 ## 🔍 Default Properties

-It's possible to set values in the [ExponeaConfiguration](../Documentation/CONFIG.md) to be sent in every tracking event.
+It’s possible to set values in the [ExponeaConfiguration](../Documentation/CONFIG.md) to be sent in every tracking event.
 Notice that those values will be overwritten if the tracking event has properties with the same key name.

 #### 💻 Usage